zzhikai/tp/docs/UserGuide.md

   and will no longer be displayed at the top.
   * e.g After a sort command, flagged applicants are not displayed at the top of the list and will be displayed according to the order specified in the command.
-  * e.g After a search command, applicants will be displayed in order of which applicants most satisfy the search conditions.
+  * e.g After a search command, applicants will be displayed in descending order of number of matches with the search conditions.

 </div>